 Three drying periods (initial transient, constant and falling rate periods) were observed during sun drying.
 In terms of product quality, browning caused a decrease in L* and b* values but an increase in a* value which resulted in great colour change.
 This could be due to the prolong drying period which resulted in longer exposure time.
 For the same reason, retention of polyphenols was quite low (28%) as compared to fresh fruit.
 Texture analyses showed significant difference between the hardness and chewiness of dried ciku.
 Springiness of ciku was slightly lower and about 85% increase in cohesiveness was observed.

 Chempedak: Chempedak (Artocarpus integer) is native to South East Asia and quite resemble to the appearance of jackfruit (Fig. 2).
 The fruit is oblong in shape and contains pulp coated seed which is edible.

 |Table 5:||Drying conditions used for chempedak|

-||(a) Rambutan, (b) dokong and (c) langsat|
+|Fig. 2(a-c):||(a) Rambutan, (b) dokong and (c) langsat|

 Fluctuating drying rates were reported during the sun drying process.
 However, both initial transient and falling periods were clearly observed during drying.
 Texture analyses showed that both hardness and chewiness were significantly higher than the fresh sample.
 The increase in hardness could be due to depolymerisation of cell wall constituents such as pectin, after exposure to heat during drying.
 The sun dried chempedak was observed darker due to enzymatic browning and this resulted in significant total colour change.
 Similar sample was subject to hot air drying and results showed occurrence of the initial transient and mostly falling rate period throughout drying.
 The logarithmic model was found able to predict the moisture reduction process.
 Similar observations were reported in sun drying in terms of colour and texture.